sunwaytechclub/figma-workshop-2020/README.md

 ![Import Create](./Getting_Started/import_create.jpg)

-Click Drafts / Recent, on your top right border, you should be able to see this, when you hover on you, you should see "Import" and "Create" tooltips
+Click Drafts / Recent, on your top right border, you should be able to see this, when you hover on it, you should see "Import" and "Create" tooltips

 - Import: You can import figma file here, remember this!
 We will use this later!
 - Create: You can create a new draft using this button!